bmachek/lrc-immich-plugin/README.md

 ## Features

-* Setup connection to your Immich instance via URL and API key in the Lightroom module manager
+* Setup connection to your Immich instance via URL and API key in the export dialog, or when creating the publish service.

 * Publish images:
     * Create/rename/delete album according to published collection.